 Rodent Glue Traps: Do They Work?
 South Shore IPM’s Approach

-When it comes to dealing with pesky rodents, you’ve likely stumbled across all kinds of advice and tools—from traditional snap traps to high-tech ultrasonic repellents.
+When it comes to dealing with pesky rodents, you’ve likely come across all kinds of advice, from traditional snap traps to high-tech ultrasonic repellents.
 One of the most talked-about (and sometimes controversial) tools in the pest control toolbox is the rodent glue trap.
 But do they really work?
-Are they the right choice for your pest problem?
-And how does a professional company like South Shore Integrated Pest Management (IPM) view their use in effective pest control?
-Let’s dive in.
+Are they the right choice for your problem?
+And how does a professional company like South Shore IPM view their use in effective treatment?
+Whether you’re a homeowner or a business owner, working with an experienced expert can help you make the safest, most effective choice.

 What Are Rodent Glue Traps?

-For those unfamiliar, rodent glue traps are flat boards coated with a super-sticky adhesive designed to capture mice or rats when they step onto the surface.
-The concept is simple: rodents, in their search for food or shelter, walk across the trap and become stuck.
+For those unfamiliar, rodent glue traps are flat boards coated with a super-sticky adhesive that captures mice or rats when they step onto the surface.
+The concept is simple: rodents, in their search for food or shelter, step on the trap and become trapped.
 Unlike snap traps or poison baits, glue traps are a passive solution that doesn’t rely on baiting the rodent to eat something or trigger a mechanism.

-But simplicity doesn’t always equal effectiveness—or humane pest control, for that matter.
-And that’s where South Shore IPM’s approach to pest management comes into play.
+But simplicity doesn’t always equal effectiveness or humane pest control, and that’s where South Shore IPM’s approach to pest management comes into play.

 Do Rodent Glue Traps Work?